deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Detection by Domain Classifier
 ------------------------------

-This is a method to detect multivariate drift, meaning that it can run on several variables, and even on the whole dataset.
+Training a `Domain Classifier <https://arxiv.org/abs/2004.03045>`__ is a method to detect multivariate drift, meaning that it can run on several variables, and even on the whole dataset.
 This is done by training a model to classify if a sample came from the train dataset or the new (test or production) dataset.
 If the classifier can easily predict which sample is from which dataset, it would mean that there are significant differences between these datasets.